creations56/STK21L/README.md

-A RPN calculator with log of operations
+A RPN calculator with log of operations.
 Designed for large screen devices, as pads